Published on October 18th, 2010 | by Julie Finn4

 Green living entails green cleaning.
 Here are 5 essential oils for cleaning that will give you the power that you need, minus harmful industrial chemicals.

 If you’re as into green crafting as I am, then I bet that you’re also into a lot of the other green activities that I like– cooking with whole foods, natural parenting, organic gardening, and chemical-free cleaning, to name a few.

 Out of all of those, cleaning with solutions free of industrial chemicals does the most to better my family’s lives and our environment in the most tangible ways.
 We eat a few times a day, but we touch our houses and our possessions constantly.
 We wear our clothes nearly all the time.
 We soak in our bathtubs.
 We breathe.

 A spray bottle of vinegar and water, another spray bottle of Murphy’s Wood Soap and water, and a steam cleaner suffice for the majority of my cleaning activities.
 However, the same essential oils that pervade many other natural activities– aromatherapy, bath products– also have properties that give them special powers in certain areas of cleaning.
-Here are my five favorite essential oils, and how I use them:
+Here are my five favorite essential oils for cleaning and how I use them.

 Keep up with the latest in the world of green crafts by signing up for our free newsletter.
 CLICK HERE to sign up!